 - What do they need?

 - What are their pain points?

 - What can we do to make their life easier?

-In addition to our short-term goals of increasing member's awareness of the products and services offered by PIASC, our future plans include the development of an awareness campaign for the public at large in regards to the industry itself.
+In addition to our short-term goals of increasing member’s awareness of the products and services offer by PIASC our future plans include the development of an awareness campaign for the public at large in regards to the industry itself.